MIllhouse36/budgetTracker/README.md

 Budget-tracker, as the name implies tracks expenses and funds and generates a visualized graph of all of your spending over time.
 This app will help the user track trends in their spending and aid in making a budget and sticking to it.

 ## Usage
- using this app is as simple as going [the deployed website](https://budget-tracker-kevin-millhouse.herokuapp.com/) typing in a name designation for your transaction and cost of the transcation and then clicking "add" or "subtract" depending on whether your transaction is an addition or deduction of funds.
+ Using this app is as simple as going [the deployed website](https://budget-tracker-kevin-millhouse.herokuapp.com/) typing in a name designation for your transaction and cost of the transcation and then clicking "add" or "subtract" depending on whether your transaction is an addition or deduction of funds.
 You will then be show a graph charting your day to day spendings.
 This site also keeps a databse log of your spending so everytime you visit you can update your total funds and view previous transactions.

 ## Contributing to # Budget-tracker